ozguaman/ozguaman/README.md

 # 👋 Hi there

-🎈 I'm <b>Özgür</b>, a 20-year-old aspiring developer based in Turkey.
+🎈 I'm **Özgür**, a 20-year-old aspiring developer based in Turkey.

 💾 I code both as a hobby and for my profession.
-Currently, I'm focusing on <b>React.js</b>, and my goal is to become a Full Stack Web Developer.
+Currently, I'm focusing on `React.js`, and my goal is to become a Full Stack Web Developer.

 💎 To me, the only thing that makes programming truly fun is creating something I actually love.

+🌍 `Zustand` and `React Query` are easily the greatest inventions of all time.

 ## 🧪 Things I Work With